 In his major league debut, Jason Jennings gets off to an impressive start by going 3-for-5 at the plate while tossing a complete-game shutout in the Rockies' 10-0 rout of New York at Shea Stadium.
 With his ninth-inning round-tripper off Donnie Wall, the 23 year-old right-handed rookie becomes the only hurler to blank his opponent and to go deep in his first big league game.

 In front of a full house at Yankee Stadium, Ron Guidry’s uniform 49 is retired on the lefty’s special day.
 ‘Louisiana Lightning’, who played his entire career in New York, posting a 170-90 record for the Bronx Bombers, is surprised the club hasn't just honored him with a day but has retired his jersey and placed a plaque in Monument Park in his honor.

 Carlos DelGado's 400th career home run, his second of the game, proves to be significant when his fourth inning grand slam dramatically closes the gap in the Mets' eventual 8-7 comeback victory over the Cardinals at Shea Stadium.
-The bases-loaded home run is New York's ninth of the season to establish a new club record.
+The bases-loaded home run is New York's ninth of the season, establishing a new club record.

 Joining the 1989 Pirates, the Royals became the second team in big league history to have a 10-run first inning and not win the game.
 At Kauffman Stadium, the home team takes an early 10-1 lead, but is defeated by the Indians in ten innings, 15-13.